baconomist/4569-2020-changeup/README.md

 * **simulator_api/** --> Unity Simulator Code

 # COMPILING FOR ROBOT
-1. COMPILE CMAKE ROBOT
+1. COMPILE CMAKE ROBOT_API
-2. COPY libRobot.a from build dir
+2. COPY libRobotAPI.a from build dir
-3. MOVE libRobot.a into PROS firmware dir TODO: MAKE A SCRIPT FOR THIS
+3. MOVE(or symlink) libRobotAPI.a into PROS firmware dir TODO: MAKE A SCRIPT FOR THIS
 4. COMPILE/UPLOAD PROS

 # ARM COMPILER STUFF